See Part One here and Part Two here.

 A new, rather unappealing church was built next door as a replacement.

-At least is plain on the outside.
+At least it's plain on the outside.
 Inside, is another story as the church is filled with spectacular blue light from the thousands of little stained glass windows.

 It's beautiful and mesmerizing.